-6.0 Substitute approved measures for Clause 53.02

-7.0 Additional alternative measures for Clause 53.02

-8.0 Mandatory Condition

-An application must include the mandatory conditions as specified in Clause 44.06-5-None specified.
-[Don't need to repeat this, covered by parent clause]

-9.0 Referral of application not required

-An application for a single dwelling on a lot meeting all of the required bushfire protection measures is not required to be referred under Section 55 of the Act to the person or body specified as the referral authority in Clause 66.03.

-10.0 Notice and review

-The following decision guidelines apply to an application for a permit under Clause 44.06, in addition to those specified in Clause 44.06 and elsewhere in the scheme which must be considered, as appropriate, by the responsible authority:

-Whether all of the bushfire protection measures in this schedule have been met.

-SCHEDULE 2 TO CLAUSE 44.06 BUSHFIRE MANAGEMENT OVERLAY

-Shown on the planning scheme map as BMO2.
-ALPINE RIDGE, JAMIESON BAL-29 AREAS

-1.0 Statement of the bushfire management objectives to be achieved
+6.0 Substitute approved measures for Clause 53.02 None specified.
+7.0 Additional alternative measures for Clause 53.02 C43mans 08/07/2021 None specified.
+8.0 Mandatory Condition C43mans 08/07/2021 None spec required to repeat this, covered by parent clause]9.0 Referral of application not required C43mans 08/07/2021 An application for a single dwelling on a lot meeting all of the required bushfire protection measures is not required to be referred under Section 55 of the Act to the person or body specified as the referral authority in Clause 66.03.
+10.0 Notice and review C43mans 08/07/2021 None specified.
+11.0 Decision guidelines C43mans 08/07/2021 The following decision guidelines apply to an application for a permit under Clause 44.06, in addition to those specified in Clause 44.06 and elsewhere in the scheme which must be considered, as appropriate, by the responsible authority: • Whether all of the bushfire protection measures in this schedule have been met.
+SCHEDULE 2 TO CLAUSE 44.06 BUSHFIRE MANAGEMENT OVERLAY Shown on the planning scheme map as BMO2.
+ALPINE RIDGE, JAMIESON BAL-29 AREAS 1.0 Statement of the bushfire management objectives to be achieved C43mans 08/07/2021